 Geography does matter.
-My house is located about a kilometer for Hamilton Harbour which is part of Burlington Bay and is really a western extension of Lake Ontario.
+My house is located about a kilometer from Hamilton Harbour which is part of Burlington Bay and is really a western extension of Lake Ontario.
 Going further from the lake or up the escarpment has slightly different weather.
 It can be foolish to extrapolate experiences in one small unique area, but also foolish to ignore.

 I am not exactly sure when the current snow season started, but it seems it was a little early when we got a dump of snow.
 Very inconvenient for a short while and then we had our first meltdown including roads, sidewalks and lawns.
 A bit later we had a second dump, but only a day or so later the meltdown started and soon all snow gone from roads, sidewalks and lawns.

 Yesterday, January 18th we got another dump, but this one has been a little different.
 After 10 cm of snow, the precipitation turned to rain, then overnite there was freezing meaning this morning sidewalks and roads were unusually slippery.
 Ice is worse than snow, because it can be more slippery, but also because it is not always visible.
 I feel safe to predict that by the end of this next week we will have another meltdown.

 Several years ago Quebec suffered an ice storm.
 My sister's family (south shore off Montreal) lost power and had to seek accommodation.
 Driving towards Quebec several months later you could tell you were getting closer by the bent over trees.
 The provincial government of Quebec learned a lesson moved much of their power structure underground.

 As a youngster I grew up and shoveled a lot of snow, in Oshawa about two miles north of Lake Ontario and as a teenager moved about another two hour drive north to Haliburton.
 The main difference I recall was that snow stayed on the ground an extra 1-2 weeks in Haliburton.
 Always enjoyed a white Christmas and the only occasional problem with ice was at the spring margin.